Have you done your Skin Cancer Self Check this month? How is your skin reacting to the winter season we are entering?

 Pay attention to the areas of your back, arms, and legs as well as your torso, front, and back.
 Are there any growths, red or irritated spots?
 This is a quick exam that can be easy.

 Often we don’t do the self-care steps to keep us healthy because they seem too easy and unimportant.
-If you are a person who is out in the sun a great deal, once a month even though you are not in your swimwear.
+If you are a person who is out in the sun a great deal, check yourself once a month even though you are not in your swimwear.

 This small bit of personal health care can help you realize if you need to visit your dermatologist.
 Learn how to do a skin cancer self-check.
 If you notice something not looking right on your skin, see your dermatologist.